aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-to-pdf-and-svg-export-options/dwg-to-compliance-pdf/_index.md

 ---
-title: Convert DWG to PDF (PDF/A1a & A1b) using Aspose.CAD for Java
+title: Convert DWG to PDF/A1a & PDF/A1b using Aspose.CAD for Java
 linktitle: DWG to Compliance PDF
 second_title: Aspose.CAD Java API
 description: Learn how to convert DWG to PDF with Aspose.CAD for Java, creating PDF/A1a and PDF/A1b compliant files quickly and accurately.